scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

  c_comment    | text             |           |          |
 ```

 The column definitions in this view are the same as the original table in the ScalarDB database.
-In ScalarDB, this view is based on the foreign table explained above and interprets the transaction metadata to expose only the valid data with the Read Committed isolation level.
+This view is created based on the foreign table explained above to expose only the valid data with the Read Committed isolation level by interpreting the transaction metadata columns.

 {% capture notice--info %}
 **Note**